linb960/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.94      0.92      0.97      0.93      0.87     17205
 ```
-The balanced accuracy score is the highest so far at 93%.
+The balanced accuracy score is the highest so far at 93%.<br>
 The high_risk precision is 9% sensitivity at 92%.
-F1 is 16%.
+F1 is 16%.<br>
-Low_risk precision is 100% with a sensitivity of 94%% and F1 of 97%.
+Low_risk precision is 100% with a sensitivity of 94%% and F1 of 97%.  <br>
-Easy Ensemble Classifier exceeds all of the other models performance.
+Easy Ensemble Classifier exceeds all of the other models performance.<br>

-##Summary
+## Summary
 When we oversample or undersample or combine over and under sampling our results are not very accurate as can be seen in the accuracy scores of 54 to 66%.
 But using ensemble learning with the Balanced Random Forest and Easy Ensemble Classifier models we see that the idea of combining weak learners together can provide more accurate predictions. <br>
-Therefore I would recommend that for analyzing credit risk companies would want to consider Ensemble Learning models.
+<br>Therefore I would recommend that for analyzing credit risk companies would want to consider Ensemble Learning models.